 “Can I appeal my license reinstatement following a tamper/circumvent allegation?”

-Obviously, some tamper violations are legitimate major issues.
-If a driver deliberately disables the device so that he/she can drink and drive, there will be no relief available.
+Some tamper violations are legitimate major issues.
+If you deliberately disable the device so you can drink and drive, there will be no relief available.
 However, the majority of these violations occur when either (a) the battery dies or (b) when some mechanical work is being done on the car and the device is temporarily disabled.
-Violations like this second type are justifiable and should not result in a license being revoked again, especially after a driver worked so hard to get back his license.
+If the violation is because of a mechanical issue, it’s justifiable and shouldn’t result in your license being revoked again.

 Some interlock companies are better than others at explaining how to avoid a tamper/circumvent violation.
 Some will even help drivers send in documentation proving an innocent explanation before a reinstatement occurs.
-Others will leave the fight up to the driver by herself.
-As a general rule, if the vehicle battery dies or if mechanical work is needed, the driver must document the problem (i.e., collect receipts, take pictures, preserve texts/phone calls, etc.) and ask the interlock company and/or SOS for permission to disable/replace the device.
+Other companies will leave the fight up to the driver.
+As a general rule, if your vehicle battery dies or if mechanical work is needed, you must document the problem (i.e., collect receipts, take pictures, preserve texts/phone calls, etc.) and ask the interlock company and/or SOS for permission to disable/replace the device.
 This is often the only way to potentially avoid or appeal a major violation for tamper/circumvent.
-If a reinstatement occurs, the driver has a short time window (usually 14 days from the reinstatement date) to request an appeal at the Secretary of State.
-If that appeal is denied, the driver can often file a Legal Appeal in his County of Residence Circuit Court.
+If a reinstatement occurs, you have a short timeframe (usually 14 days from the reinstatement date) to request an appeal at the Secretary of State.
+If that appeal is denied, you can file a legal appeal in your County of Residence Circuit Court.